keshav011g/ARM-Embedded-Notes-Questions/README.md

 ## 2. ARM Architecture Hardware Mechanics

-This section covers the specific hardware details from your `ARMv7-A/R` manual that appeared in your exam questions.
+This section covers the specific hardware details from `ARMv7-A/R`.

 ### 2.1 Processor Modes